-From home decor, to collectibles, Christmas stockings to Nativities, Christmas ornaments (GALORE!) to Christmas lights and artificial trees – our team has learned a few things over the years from working at the World’s Largest Christmas Store!
-And we’re happy to pass along our tricks to you in this compilation of 20 tips to help you through the holidays!
+From home decor, to collectibles, Christmas stockings to Nativities, Christmas ornaments (GALORE!) to Christmas lights and artificial trees – our team has learned a few tips & tricks over the years from working at the World’s Largest Christmas Store!
+And we’re happy to pass along those tips and tricks to you in this compilation of “20 Tips To Help You Through The Holidays!”

 **The electric current running through incandescent and LED bulbs and strands are different.
 If you plug incandescent and LED strands together or put both incandescent and LED bulbs into sockets on the same cord, you run a high risk that the current from the incandescent will surge, causing the LEDs to blow out.
 It can possibly kill the incandescent lights at the same time as well.
 Not to mention it is also a fire hazard.

-- When lighting your tree, don’t play Ring Around the Rosie – instead follow each branch and weave the light cord in and out of the fronds.
-You can see our diagram on lighting the tree here or watch our quick video tutorial:
+When lighting your tree, don’t play Ring Around the Rosie – instead follow each branch and weave the light cord in and out of the fronds.
+You can see a diagram in “How To Light The Tree” post or watch our quick video tutorial: